directus-labs/guest-authoring/ubuntu-deploy/index.md

 Configuring DNS settings for your domain is a crucial step in making your Directus application accessible to users over the internet.
 Here's how to do it:

-1. **Access Your Domain Registrar's Website**: Log in to the website of your domain registrar, where you initially purchased or registered your domain name.
+1. Access Your Domain Registrar's Website: Log in to the website of your domain registrar, where you initially purchased or registered your domain name.
 This is where you manage your domain settings.

-2. **Locate DNS Management or Domain Settings**: Inside your domain registrar's dashboard, look for options like "DNS Management," "Domain Settings," or "Domain Management."
+2. Locate DNS Management or Domain Settings: Inside your domain registrar's dashboard, look for options like "DNS Management," "Domain Settings," or "Domain Management."
 These names might vary based on the registrar's interface.

-3. **Add a DNS Record for Your Subdomain**: Create a new DNS record to point your subdomain (e.g., directus.exampledomain.com) to your server's public IP address.
+3. Add a DNS Record for Your Subdomain: Create a new DNS record to point your subdomain (e.g., directus.exampledomain.com) to your server's public IP address.
 Depending on the registrar, you may need to choose the record type, which is usually an "A" record for IPv4 addresses.
 Enter your server's public IP address in the designated field.

-4. **Save the changes**: After adding the DNS record, save the changes.
+4. Save the changes: After adding the DNS record, save the changes.
 DNS propagation might take some time, ranging from a few minutes to a few hours.
 During this period, the DNS changes will propagate across the internet, making your subdomain accessible.

 ## Setting Up Nginx as a Reverse Proxy